RakhithJK/dotnet-vscode-csharp-wiki/Troubleshooting:-'The-.NET-Core-SDK-cannot-be-located.'-errors.md

 The first step in troubleshooting this problem is to see if this problem also happens is a terminal/shell.
 After you have launched a terminal or shell, type in `which dotnet`.

 If `which dotnet` produces a PATH, then the .NET SDK was able to successfully modify the PATH, but VS Code isn't picking it up.
-VS Code attempts to scrape the environment by launching the default shell.
+VS Code attempts to scrape the environment by launching the default shell under the covers.
 But this process can be fragile.
 You can attempt to work around this by starting VS Code from your Terminal.
 Alternatively, you can attempt to debug VS Code to understand what is going wrong -- at this time at least, the function to debug is [`getUnixShellEnvironment`](https://github.com/microsoft/vscode/blob/ab10e26096a5494b68bc709a405a0dddeb227e0b/src/vs/code/node/shellEnv.ts#L13).
+Lastly, you could manually add a symbolic link from within a directory which is on the PATH in all processes to wherever `dotnet` is installed (see below for instructions).

 If `which dotnet` produces no output, then this means the .NET SDK wasn't able to modify the `PATH` or add a symbolic link, or the .NET SDK for your platform doesn't do so.
-You can fix this by either adding a symbolic link yourself (example: `sudo ln -s /usr/share/dotnet/dotnet /usr/bin/dotnet` where `/usr/share/dotnet/dotnet` should be replaced with wherever the .NET SDK installer for your platform was installed to), or by modifying your `PATH` yourself.
+You can fix this by either adding a symbolic link yourself (example: `sudo ln -s /usr/share/dotnet/dotnet /usr/bin/dotnet` where `/usr/share/dotnet/dotnet` should be replaced with wherever the .NET SDK installer for your platform was installed to), or by modifying your `PATH` manually (example: modify ~/.bashrc add add something like `export PATH=$PATH:/new/directory/here`).

 ## General troubleshooting steps on Windows